artlogicmedia/vimeo-py-lib/README.md

   specifically, or HTTP errors generated during requests more generally.
 * This module also provides an in-memory cache for requests, which is just a dict within the `VimeoAPI` instance.

+## Bugs

+Please file any bugs you find on the Github issues page for this project.